Blog – Posted on Wednesday, Mar 06

 20. Magic Bites by Ilona Andrews

-Kate has lifelong experience putting out magical “fires,” so to speak: she’s a scrappy mercenary who cleans up society’s supernatural problems.
+Magic Bites introduces us to Kate, a woman with a lifelong experience putting out magical “fires,” so to speak: she’s a scrappy mercenary who cleans up society’s supernatural problems.
 This life of chaotic routine is thrown off-balance when her guardian is murdered, bringing Kate to the center stage of a long-time power struggle between two magic factions.
 And though each side has a secretive reason when they urge her to find the killer, Kate is willing to play both sides to get what she wants.

 For readers who: are a fan of urban fantasy — this novel takes place in lively Atlanta.